-- 1. THAT monitoring of consented activities at the Fitzroy Engineering Group Ltd site in the 2019-2020 year continues at the same level as in 2018-2019. - 2.
-THAT the 2019-2020 report be updated to include changes to the consent holder name. - THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT monitoring of consented activities at the Dialog Fitzroy Ltd site in the 2020-2021 year continues at the same level as in 2019-2020. - THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.